partjarnberg/tutorials/performance-comparison/README.md

     * [File Descriptors](#file-descriptors)

 ## Summary
-I did the simplest possible setup I could think of firing up Spring WebFlux and Undertow separately with the following requirements:
+I did the simplest possible setup I could think of firing up Spring WebFlux, Undertow and Vert.x separately with the following requirements:
 * Create HTTP handler/controller
 * Dispatch from I/O thread
 * Create and serve JSON starting with a POJO